kimutaiRop/django_vue_auth/README.md

 I assume that your auth uses default `jwt`

-I assume that you are using default `django-graphql-auth` with no modification
+I assume that you are using default `django-graphql-auth` with no modification on the mutations it has

  that us because the login expect